Medical Coding Certificate Courses and Requirements→

 Graduates are eligible for careers in hospitals, clinics, physicians’ offices, health maintenance organizations, nursing homes, and insurance companies.

-According to the U.S. Bureau of Labor Statistics (BLS), employment of health information technicians is projected to grow 15 percent from 2014 to 2024, much faster than the average for all occupations.
 The demand for health services is expected to increase as the population ages.
-An aging population will require more medical services and health information technicians will be needed to organize and manage the older generations’ health information data.
+An aging population will require more medical services.
+Health information technicians will be needed to organize and manage the older generations’ health information data.

 Medical Coders are employed by: